How to buy Facebook (FB) shares

-Is it a good time to buy FB shares now?
+Is it a good time to buy Facebook shares now?

-Alongside the cost, there are some other factors to consider before buying Facebook shares.
+It depends on whether you think the good of Facebook’s digital footprint outweighs some of its bad PR.
 On the positive side, the pandemic has only accelerated the world’s move towards going digital.
 As one of the largest digital advertisers, Facebook has been well positioned to capitalise on an increasing need for smaller businesses to be seen online as offline traffic and footfall has declined.
-It has consistently invested in the future and is likely to continue to do so.

 There are a couple of clouds on the horizon that investors should also keep in mind.
 Most notably, Facebook has come under a lot of political pressure of late and both the EU and US have taken steps towards increased regulation of big tech.
 Both have launched anti-trust lawsuits against Google, while Facebook itself is facing lawsuits in the US over its ownership of Instagram and Whatsapp which could force it to sell off parts of its empire.